-When using liquid admixtures in concrete that is completely mixed in paving or continuous mixers, operate dispensers automatically with batching control equipment.
-Equip such dispensers with automatic warning system that shall provide visible or audible signals at points where proportioning operations are controlled, when the following occurs:

-- Quantity of admixture measured for each batch of concrete varies from pre-selected dosage by more than 5 percent; or - b.
-Entire contents of measuring unit from dispenser is not emptied into each batch of concrete.
+When using liquid admixtures in concrete that is completely mixed in paving or continuous mixer, operate dispensers automatically with batching control equipment.
+Equip such dispensers with automatic warning system that will provide visible or audible signals at point where proportioning operations are controlled, when the following occurs: quantity of admixture measured for each batch of concrete varies from pre-selected dosage by more than 5 percent; or entire contents of measuring unit from dispenser is not emptied into each batch of concrete.